Love & Money: Cast

 In a podcast interview with Ken Levine, creator Rob Long indicated that Frank Langella was initially cast as Nicholas Conklin, but was fired after the run-through of the pilot episode over creative differences regarding the character's prominence among the ensemble.

 Episodes

+With the exception of "Pilot", every episode of the series was directed by Michael Lessac.
+The pilot instead was directed by Pamela Fryman.